xmtp/XIPs/XIPs/xip-0-purpose-process.md

 ## Auxiliary Files

-Images, diagrams and auxiliary files should be included in a subdirectory of the assets folder for that XIP as follows: assets/xip-N (where N is to be replaced with the XIP number).
-When linking to an image in the XIP, use relative links such as ../assets/xip-1/image.png.
+Images, diagrams and auxiliary files should be included in a subdirectory of the assets folder for that XIP as follows: `assets/xip-N` (where `N` is to be replaced with the XIP number).
+When linking to an image in the XIP, use relative links such as `../assets/xip-0/image.png`.

 ## Transferring XIP Ownership